eProsima/Fast-DDS-docs/docs/realtime.rst

 Non-blocking calls
 ******************

+**Note:** This feature is not fully supported in this version yet.
+Asynchronous writing and UDP socket `send()` function are still blocking calls.

-**Note:** This feature is not fully supported on OSX.
+.. **Note:** This feature is not fully supported on OSX.
+..
 It doesn't support necessary POSIX Real-time features.
+..
 The feature is limited by the implementation of `std::timed_mutex` and `std::condition_variable_any`.

 It is important that  a method isn't blocked for indeterminate time to achieve real-time.
 A method must only be blocked for a maximum period of time.